Yemen Peace Talks Begin In Sweden, As Humanitarian Crisis Deepens

 Eventually, he hopes for a cease-fire around a key port or the reopening of an airport to allow resources to enter the country.

-The civil war in Yemen, which began in 2015, has been devastating, with millions of people facing famine.
+The civil war in Yemen, which began more than three years ago, has been devastating, with millions of people facing famine.
 Millions have also been displaced, and thousands of civilians have been killed.

 Yemen is home to the world's worst cholera outbreak, and hunger is a growing problem.